jidongxiao/CSCI1200-DataStructures/lectures/04_pointers/README.md

 p = a;
 int i;
 for ( i=0; i<n; ++i ){
-    *(p+i) = sqrt( (double(i) )
+    *(p+i) = sqrt( double(i) );
 };
 ```

-This second approach also "nicely mimics the subscript notation used in the for loop above, which highlights that fundamentally array subscripts are just pointer arithmetic." - comments by our mentor Eleanor Olson, :smile:.
+This second approach also "nicely mimics the subscript notation used in the (original) for loop above, which highlights that fundamentally array subscripts are just pointer arithmetic." - comments by our mentor Eleanor Olson, :smile:.

 ## 4.9 Sorting an Array